wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 When you use a Sender SDK, you won’t see span-level RED metrics by default.
 This section explains how to send span-level RED metrics using a custom tracing port.

 1. [Prepare to send data via the Wavefront proxy](#to-prepare-a-wavefront-proxy).
+    {% include note.html content="You need proxy version 9.0 or later."%}
 1. Configure your application to send data via the Wavefront Proxy.
 See the SDK’s README file for details.
 1. Specify the port or a comma-separated list of ports that you want to send the trace data using the `customTracingListenerPorts` configuration on your [`<wavefront_config_path>`](proxies_configuring.html#paths)`/wavefront.conf` file.
   ```xml